 What do International Relations majors do?

 International Relations majors pursue an interdisciplinary course of classes, in political science, economics, and history, among others, seeking a holistic understanding of international issues and transnational problems.
-Majors also develop proficiency in a foreign language and gain firsthand international experience through a study abroad program or an international-focused internship.
+Majors also develop proficiency in a second language and gain firsthand international experience through a study abroad program or an international-focused internship.

 Is this major right for you?